 NEW YORK: PepsiCo, the FMCG giant, is seeking to develop an innovation culture based on embracing failure and avoiding the "risk" of letting inertia shape its activity.

-Brad Jakeman, president of PepsiCo's global beverage group,
+Brad Jakeman, president of PepsiCo's global beverage group, argued

 the "key to innovation" rested in solving the difficult problem of "How do we fail often, fail fast and fail cheaply?"